 In 2020, the Chancellor announced plans to increase R&D investment in the UK to £22bn per annum by 2024-5.
 This pledge reflects the Government’s commitment, set out in its Research and Development Roadmap, to make the UK a ‘science superpower’ and a more attractive place for entrepreneurs to invest and operate.
 To achieve this, the Academic Health Science Network has stressed the importance of collaboration between different aspects of the innovation landscape including industry, academic institutions, and the NHS.

 In previous reports, Future Care Capital (FCC) has explored the potential to leverage NHS data for the purposes of research and innovation in healthcare, in particular, in relation to medical imaging data and the development of next-generation medical devices.
 This report builds upon that work and examines the extent to which a subset of academics and clinicians are involved in enterprise activity.
-A novel and explorative approach was deployed which used publicly available data to better understand the contribution that academics and clinicians who work for universities and NHS Trusts deemed like to be involved in healthcare innovation currently make.
+A novel and explorative approach was deployed which used publicly available data to better understand the contribution that academics and clinicians who work for universities and NHS Trusts involved in healthcare innovation currently make.